bilalarifsiddiqui/bilalarifsiddiqui/README.md

 Hi there 👋 <br/>
-I'm Bilal Arif a passionate Fullstack Web Developer from Karachi, Pakistan. <br />
+I'm Bilal Arif a passionate Fullstack Web Developer  Pakistan. <br />
+Expertise in is Lead Frontend Developement <br />

 💻 - Senior Software Developer at Systems Limited — May 2021 to Present <br />
 💻 - MERN Stack Developer at Ivolve Technologies — July 2020 to April 2021 <br />